makhomed/nginx-geo/README.rst

     0 0 * * * root /opt/nginx-geo/nginx-geo --download --convert --reload-nginx

-Or if only IPv4 networks needed:
+Or, if only IPv4 networks needed:

 .. code-block:: none